NoComply

-Active between 1998 and 2006, NoComply were a metal-influenced punk rock sextet hailing from Plymouth, Devon in the south of England.
+NoComply are a metal-influenced punk rock sextet hailing from Plymouth, Devon in the south of England, initially active between 1998 and 2006 and reuniting in 2026.
 They were one of several UK bands mixing ska punk with other genres in the early 2000s.

 History

 NoComply formed in the autumn of 1998.
 The founder members were Kelly (vocals), Jon (guitars), and Nick (bass).
 The final line up was completed by Si (drums), Oz (trombone), and Matt (saxophone).
 They took their name from the skateboarding trick known as "no comply".
-Early incarnations of the band were driven by covering the likes of Pennywise and AFI in Jon’s bed, all learnt from the internet.
+Early incarnations of the band were driven by covering the likes of Pennywise and AFI in Jon's bed, all learnt from the internet.
 In these early years the band produced three demos Never Unknown, Bring It On, and Should Have Guessed.
-The band honed their sound as they introduced a brass section into the proceedings and in 2001 recorded their demo Misuse Of Control.
-The band’s evolution took them into the altogether harder territory of ska-core pioneered by underground legends like CapDown and Link 80.
+The band honed their sound as they introduced a brass section into the proceedings and in 2001 recorded their demo Misuse of Control.
+The band's evolution took them into the altogether harder territory of ska-core pioneered by underground legends like CapDown and Link 80.

 The band went straight out on the road with Asian Man Records' MU330 on a mammoth UK tour.
-It wasn’t long after that the band came to the attention of the Big Cheese Magazine offshoot Deck Cheese Records & they joined to their roster in the summer of 2002.
+It wasn't long after that the band came to the attention of the Big Cheese Magazine offshoot Deck Cheese Records & they joined to their roster in the summer of 2002.

 NoComply headed into the studio in August 2002 to record three new tracks for their debut EP on Deck Cheese.
-Two of the tracks from the aforementioned Misuse Of Control were added to finish the EP that is Your Life (Is Your Direction).
+Two of the tracks from the aforementioned Misuse of Control were added to finish the EP that is Your Life (Is Your Direction).
 This EP was released in September 2002, the new recordings heavier and more powerful than ever before.